When organizing and maintaining existing files, it often is useful to generate a list of all files in your shared directories. Possible uses include:

 dir /B |

-Use these links to view instructions for the following applications:
+Use these links to view instructions for the following shells.
+Also consult the Command line quick start page if needed.

 ls -Rl